msadeedashraf/react-082024-pm/README.md

 >npm start

 ### Option 2
-*Create a project folder
+Create a project folder

 > npx create-react-app .

 > npm start

 ### Option 3
-*Create a project folder and bring the files in that folder
+Create a project folder and bring the files in that folder

 ![Files and Folder to copy in the project folder](Assets/option-3.png)

+> cd your_path [drag and drop the folder in VS Code terminal]

 > npx install